cornelius/httpotemkin/README.md

 This allows to test applications which talk to HTTP APIs without having to change them in any way for the tests, so that very high-level system tests can be done in a controlled environment suitable for test driven development.

+The tests in `spec/system` provide examples of how tests using httpotemkin can be written.